-Chinese medicine dietary theory comes to the conclusion that most people will benefit from eating a basic middle burner, spleen supplementing diet that does not include too many raw or cold foods.
-It is important to lightly cook your vegetables to allow the body to absorb more of their nutrients but not to overcook them.
+Traditional Chinese Medicine dietary theory comes to the conclusion that most people will benefit from eating a basic middle burner, "spleen supplementing" diet that does not include too many raw or cold foods.
+Simplistically, it is important to lightly cook your vegetables to allow the body to absorb more of their nutrients but not to overcook them.

 Fermented black garlic is an “aged garlic” that has a wonderful somewhat exotic concentration, the cloves are soft and creamy which allows them to dissolve into the dish.
 Aged garlic is a good antioxidant and is great for digestion.